Caryley/Laravel-Inventory/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![StyleCI][ico-styleci]][link-styleci]

-The Laravel Inventory package helps track an inventory on any model with laravel. <br/>
+The Laravel Inventory package helps track an inventory on any model with Laravel. <br/>
 The package offers the following function:

 -   Set a new inventory